CAVeRobotics/CAVeware/docs/mcu_pinout.md

 - Interrupts in use on 0, 1, 2, 3, 4, 7, 10, 11, 12, 13, 14

-  - Consider PD5, PD6, PD8, PD9 for remaining digital interrupts
+  - Consider PD5, PD6, PD9 for remaining digital interrupts

-- Consider breaking out several more GPIO

-  - Any unused GPIO remaining can be used

-- Break out BOOT0 pin too?

-  - Maybe configure with a jumper